IgnitionBoulder/2015week1/deliverables/README.md

 use the "git commit" command on git.
 This does not, however, sync your changes to your remote repository (if the change you made is on a forked repository).

-** What is the difference between staging and committing changes?**
+**What is the difference between staging and committing changes?**
+Committing changes means storing the new data in a local database (save a snapshot of your current state).
+Staging comes before committing, and what staging means is that the modified file in its current version has been marked to go into the next commit snapshot.

-What is the difference between committing your changes and pushing them to Github?
+**What is the difference between committing your changes and pushing them to Github?**

 What is the command to check the status of your current repo in git?
 What is the command to see the history of your previous commits (from the command line)?
 What are a few interesting variations (sets of options)?
 How can you look through your historical commits on the Github website?